mattmakai/letshackdc.github.io/source/content/pages/about.markdown

 District.
 However, startups != software development.
 We care about making software development better.

-Great software development emerges from engaged hackers coding with freedom to creatively solve problems using technology.
+Great software development emerges from hackers coding with the freedom to creatively solve problems using technology.
 Engaged hackers attend events with their peers that get them excited about new programming techniques, languages and frameworks.
 These events should not be interfered with by recruiters,